marten-seemann/draft-seemann-quic-address-discovery/draft-seemann-quic-address-discovery.md

 1. STUN traffic is unencrypted, and can be observed by on-path observers.
 Moving address discovery into QUIC's encrypted envelope, it becomes invisible to observers.
+2. When located behind a load balancer, QUIC packets may be routed based on the QUIC connection ID.
+Depending on the architecture, not using STUN might simplify the routing.
-2. If QUIC traffic doesn't need to be demultiplexed from STUN traffic, implementations can use enable QUIC bit greasing ({{!RFC9287}}).
+3. If QUIC traffic doesn't need to be demultiplexed from STUN traffic, implementations can use enable QUIC bit greasing ({{!RFC9287}}).